liupei404/K3NG/370-Feature:-Winkey.md

 You may need to disable some features to get both the CLI and K1EL Winkey interface protocol emulation features to fit into an Arduino Uno.
 Other larger Arduino variants like the Mega can hold all of the features and options.

 In K1EL Winkey interface protocol emulation mode the USB port will be set for 1200 baud.
 The emulation is a 99.9% complete emulation, and it should work with most programs that support K1EL Winkey interfacing.
 Many contest and logging programs  have been tested and work with all features me and others have tried.
-(Win-Test works only with the keyer in Winkey 1 mode)

-Currently the following functions are implemented:
+The following major functions are implemented and supported:

 * CW Sending (of course)
 * Pause